Salaah01/django-action-triggers/docs/source/actions/aws_lambda.rst

   these values using callables or variables at runtime.

 .. code-block:: python

-    from action_triggers.models import MessageBrokerQueue
+    from action_triggers.models import Action

-    aws_sns_action = MessageBrokerQueue.objects.create(
+    aws_lambda_action = Action.objects.create(
         config=config,
-        name="aws_sns_1",  # This needs to correspond to the key in the `ACTION_BROKERS.message_brokers` dictionary conn_details={
+        name="my_lambda_action",  # This needs to correspond to a key in the `ACTION_TRIGGERS.actions` dictionary action_type="aws_lambda",
+        conn_details={
           "endpoint_url": None,
           "aws_access_key_id": "my_access_key_id",
           "aws_secret_access_key": "my_secret_access_key",
           "region_name": "us-east-1"
         },
-        parameters={
-          "topic_arn": "arn:aws:sns:us-east-1:123456789012:my_topic"
+        params={
+            "FunctionName": "send_email_to_user"
         }
     )

-In this example, the `conn_details` dictionary contains the connection details required to connect to the AWS SNS service.
-The `parameters` dictionary contains the topic ARN where messages will be sent.
+In this example, the `conn_details` dictionary contains the connection details required to connect to the AWS Lambda service.
+The `params` dictionary contains the name of the Lambda function to invoke.

 Step 3: Create a `ConfigSignal` Model Instance (Trigger)
 ---------------------------------------------------------